katiBe3/modern-crypto-explorer/README.md

 * Has a crypto search integrated.
 * Whale watch feature constantly looks for high buys on the blockchain.
 * Crypto detail page shows and links to top 3 trading websites (by volume).
+* Uses Skeletons on load for better user experience.

 ## Collaborate with GPT Engineer